metcalfcloud/pictallion/DEPLOYMENT.md

 # Pictallion Deployment Guide

-This guide describes production deployment for all major components of Pictallion using the unified Docker setup.
-The supported stack includes a Python backend (FastAPI/Uvicorn), React frontend, PostgreSQL database, and optional Ollama AI service.
+This guide describes packaging and deployment for the desktop app (Tauri) and, if needed, the earlier Docker setup used during prototyping.
+The desktop app stack is Tauri (Rust) + React (Vite) with SQLite.

 ## Prerequisites